Research and reports

-Our buy-to-let mortgage guide explains some of the main factors affecting mortgage rates and runs through some of 2017’s best deals, depending on your loan-to-value ratio.
+In this guide, we compare buy-to-let mortgages and explain some of the main factors affecting mortgage rates.
+We also run through some of 2018’s great deals, depending on your loan-to-value ratio.

 If you’re looking for a buy-to-let mortgage, there are a few things to bear in mind when you’re comparing deals.
 Buy-to-let mortgages tend to come with higher fees and higher interest rates than residential mortgages, and they usually require a deposit of at least 25 per cent of the property purchase price.